DEEPIKAKANNAN25/AWS_Project/README.md

                Description:Shows the “Technical skills, Soft skills and Certificates” section of the website while scrolling through the hosted static site.

-🎥 Demo Video

-Watch the full walkthrough here: https://github.com/DEEPIKAKANNAN25/AWS_Project/blob/main/Project-Demo/VideoRecording.mp4
+🎥 Demo Video: A full walkthrough of the deployed website in action: https://github.com/DEEPIKAKANNAN25/AWS_Project/blob/main/Project-Demo/VideoRecording.mp4

 🌟 Benefits of Hosting on Amazon S3